oschwengers/bakta/README.md

 - NCBI AMRFinderPlus (IPS exact matches, PSC HMM hits reaching trusted cutoffs)
 - ISFinder db (coverage=90%, identify=99% -> 2,981)

+To provide high quality annotations for distinct protein sequences of high importance (AMR, VF, *etc*) which cannot sufficiently be covered by the IPS/PSC approach, Bakta provides additional expert systems.
+For instance, AMR genes, are annotated via NCBI's AMRFinderPlus.
+An expandable general purpose framework for homology based expert system supports the incorporation of high quality annotations from multiple sources.
+This currenlty comprises NCBI's BlastRules and will be complemented with more expert annotation sources over time.
+Internally, this expert system is based on a Diamond DB comprising the following information in a standardized format:

+- source: *e.g.* BlastRules
+- rank: a precedence rank
+- min identity
+- min query coverage
+- min model coverage
+- gene lable
+- product description
+- dbxrefs

 Rfam covariance models:

 - ncRNA: 750